joelmoxley/founder-playbook/V. Tech + Product/04 - IP - Licensing/02 - Content - University + Government Licensing Overview/md/03 - ARPAE University - Tech Transfer - Mascoma.pdf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This presentation from ARPA-E University takes entrepreneurs through lessons learned of taking a technology from academia into a startup setting and the related difficulties and pitfalls to look out for.
+This presentation from ARPA-E University takes entrepreneurs through lessons learned of taking a technology from academia into a startup setting and the related difficulties and pitfalls to look out for.

 Credit: [Professor Lee Lynd](http://biology.dartmouth.edu/people/lee-r-lynd)